 Top Gear devotes cover story to Venom GT.

-HPE dealer network continues to expand for ordering cars through Chevrolet, Dodge, and Ford dealers across the country.
+HPE dealer network continues to expand for ordering cars through Chevrolet, and Ford dealers across the country.

 New website is launched.